MobileAWS/authy-php/README.md

 and install dependencies with `composer install --no-dev`.
 Also You will need to install phpunit `https://phpunit.de/manual/current/en/installation.html`

+### OneTouch Tests
+For OneTouch Tests to succeed, you will need to modify $ot_test_data with production values in tests/Authy/TestHelper.php with production api_key, api_host, email, country_code, mobile_number and authy_id

 Then you can run test by executing this command `make`

 ### More…